snototter/iminspect/README.md

 ## Example usage (standalone):
 The `iminspect` package can be run as a standalone application, so you could create a launcher, add it to your system's binary/executable path, etc.
+You can either do this manually via the following steps or try the `standalone/install-...` scripts.

 1. Set up a virtual environment (in this example, I'll use a separate `util-iminspect` folder to install the `iminspect` package):
     ```bash
     cd desired/installation/path